LadyPary/LadyPary/README.md

 </p>

+#### About Me:
-#### 👷🏻‍♀️ I'm a computer science student who loves to build things.
+👷🏻‍♀️ I'm a computer science student who loves to build things.

-#### 🤓 Technology and cats are what I live for (refer to the picture above 😅).
+🤓 Technology and cats are what I live for (refer to the picture above 😅).

-#### ✍🏻 Feel free to fork or use my codes.
+✍🏻 Feel free to fork or use my codes.
 I always document and/or comment my codes so that everything is crystal clear.

-#### 📫 To reach me, you can email me at: parisa.rabbany.pr@gmail.com
+📫 To reach me, you can email me at: parisa.rabbany.pr@gmail.com

 #### Here is a summary of my gitHub activity: